Privacy, Image Permissions and Copyright Concerns

 Similar caution is to be taken while taking photos and video in sensitive contexts.
 Examples include situations relating to substance abuse, health concerns, and identity issues.
 In such situations, photographers should announce their presence and provide a space for those who do not wish to be photographed.

-EMU students can opt out of providing general photo permission during the registration process each semester.
+EMU students can opt out of providing general photo permission through the Update Student Info form once they log in to my.emu.edu.

 Opting out is best done before-hand.
 If a student decides at a later date to rescind photo permissions, he or she should provide specific emu.edu URLs to EMU marketing staff, who will attempt to remove related photos from the emu.edu website within 120 days.